symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``integer`` | ``string``

 Default lifetime of your cache items.
-Given an integer value to set the default lifetime in seconds.
+Give an integer value to set the default lifetime in seconds.
 A string value could be ISO 8601 time interval, like ``"PT5M"`` or a PHP date expression that is accepted by ``strtotime()``, like ``"5 minutes"``.